cksystemsteaching/selfie/book.md

 Suppose we use eight bits, that is, one byte to encode an address in binary.
 In that case we speak of an 8-bit address space.
 Since one byte can encode the unsigned integers 0 to 255, an 8-bit address space can address 256 bytes of storage space in byte-addressed memory.
 This is not much but there is still something absolutely awesome about that.
 Each byte can encode the 8-bit address of any other byte in 256 bytes of memory including its own address.
 For example, we could store, say, 85 as `01010101` at address 0 and, say, 7 as `00000111` at address 85, and, say, 0 as `00000000` at address 7, encoding a cycle from address 0 via address 85 to address 7 and then back to address 0.
 In this case, `01010101`, `00000111`, and `00000000` are called *pointers* which can be used to encode any kind of arbitrarily complex graph structure.

 So, in addition to encoding unsigned and signed integers as well as characters in bits, we can encode pointers as memory addresses in unsigned integers.
 Who would have thought that unsigned integers can not only be used to represent quantities but also structural elements such as pointers, thanks to digital memory?
-Managing pointers and memory in general is a major topic in computer science and an important part of any type of coding effort.
+However, properly using pointers and digital memory in general is a major topic in computer science and an important, non-trivial part of any type of coding effort.
 You might think that 8-bit address spaces are not a big deal, which is true, but today's reality are typically 32-bit and even 64-bit address spaces that feature billions of addresses, even on your smart phone!

-TODO: addition and subtraction necessary for data flow (address computation), contiguous memory
+Let us take a closer look at how digital memory can in principle be used to store any type of information.
+The key question is where to do that in memory, in particular with information that does not fit into a single byte.
+There are essentially two different ways of answering that question which can also be combined.
+Suppose we need to store an unsigned 64-bit integer which requires eight bytes.
+We can either store each of the eight bytes somewhere in memory, not necessarily next to each other, that is, *non-contiguously*, or we store the eight bytes somewhere in memory but all next to each other, that is, in a *contiguous* block of memory.

+Both ways have advantages and disadvantages.
+Non-contiguous storing of information is great because it gives us freedom in where to store information.
+However, we still need to remember where each of the eight bytes is stored which may require pointers which in turn may need to be stored as well.
+Contiguous storing of information is also great because we only need to remember where the first of the eight bytes is stored.
+However, finding enough space that fits eight bytes in a row may be hard.
+Think of memory where every other byte is already taken.
+In that case, half of memory is still available but we still cannot store eight bytes in a row.
+This phenomenon is called *fragmentation*.
+You may have heard of the problem in the context of harddrives that need to be defragmented.
+However, any type of digital memory has that problem if information is stored contiguously.
+We get back to the issue in more detail in a later chapter.

+There is nevertheless one advantage of contiguous storing of information that makes it worth the effort.
+Given the address of the first of the eight bytes in memory, say, 85 we can  calculate the address of, say, the eighth byte by adding 7 to 85.
+In other words, we use addition of two unsigned integers or in fact a pointer (85) and an unsigned integer (7) to calculate the address of the eighth byte (92).
+Why is this so cool?
+Because it is fast!
+Actually it is very fast, especially compared to finding individual bytes in memory through pointers.
+But it is also cool because it is an application of unsigned integer addition that comes at a surprise.
+Addition in digital devices is probably more used for calculating memory addresses than for calculating the sum of whatever quantities.
+Addition therefore facilitates computation in general rather than just numerical calculations.

 ### Text